siddharth07-ui/ndtv_crawler/README.md

-# Schedule a Python script with GitHub Actions
+# Python script with GitHub Actions

 This example shows how to run a Python script with GitHub Actions.
 It calls an API and logs the response in `status.log`